 ACTIVE

-A form of Vitamin B3.
+TYPE: A form of Vitamin B3.

 PROS: Helps improve skin lipid barrier function in skin to retain moisture.
 Helps manage acne, rosacea, and pigmentation issues as well as other inflammatory skin conditions.
 Helps protect skin from inflammation.
 Contains antioxidant properties.